-1. Recruitment and Retention (including Work-Life Balance)
+Recruitment and Retention (including Work-Life Balance)

 The topic is substantial in all parts and at all levels of the company, as people work together everywhere.
+If they are the right people for CRONIMET, a good basis for the company's success is created.

 Our aspiration is to recruit the best possible employees in terms of qualification and personality.
 When selecting applicants, we pay attention to their personal fit to the company.
 Technical deficits can be compensated through training, while personal ones are difficult to change.
 Identification with our corporate values is an important prerequisite for working successfully at CRONIMET in the long term.
-If we manage to find the qualified employees and bind them to us, Human Resource Management has made a major contribution to the company's success
+If we manage to find the right employees and bind them to us, Human Resource Management has made a major contribution to the company's success